William Kentridge: Early life and career

-Kentridge was born in Johannesburg in 1955 to Sydney Kentridge and Felicia Geffen, a Jewish family.
+Kentridge was born in Johannesburg, South Africa, on 28 April 1955 to Sydney Kentridge and Felicia Geffen, a Jewish family.
 Both were advocates (lawyers) who represented people marginalized by the apartheid system.
 He was educated at King Edward VII School in Houghton, Johannesburg.
-He showed great artistic promise from an early age, and began taking classes with charcoal at age eight.
+Kentridge revealed in an interview with artist Amadour, "I made my first charcoal work when I attended children’s art lessons around eight.
+On the first day, the teacher at the art school asked, “What do you want to draw?”
+And for some reason, I said, “Landscape.”
+And they said, “What do you want to use?”
+I said, “Charcoal.”
+Then it was abandoned for decades, and I didn’t think about it, and years later, I returned to charcoal as a primary medium."
 In 2016, he became perhaps the first artist to have a catalogue raisonné devoted exclusively to his juvenilia.

 He earned a Bachelor of Arts degree in Politics and African Studies at the University of the Witwatersrand and then a diploma in Fine Arts from the Johannesburg Art Foundation.
-In the early 1980s, he studied mime and theatre at the L'École Internationale de Théâtre Jacques Lecoq in Paris.
+In the early 1980s, he studied mime and theatre at the L'École Internationale de Théâtre Jacques Lecoq in Paris, France.
 He originally hoped to become an actor, but said later: "I was fortunate to discover at a theatre school that I was so bad at being an actor [... that] I was reduced to an artist, and I made my peace with it."
 Between 1975 and 1991, he was acting and directing with Johannesburg's Junction Avenue Theatre Company.
 In the 1980s, he worked on television films and series as an art director.